ASurette/CS411-Run-Safe/README.txt

 The runsafe folder is the final project folder.
 The other files are from our project assignment 3.
+Also the reason I have 90 commits is because I needed to delete all files in a folder to delete it and each of those deletes was one commit.
+My actaul commits was probably closer to 5 if we exclude those.